n0-computer/iroh.computer/content/design/_index.md

 ## These are not specs

 We're reserving the word _specs_ for finished, detailed descriptions of how Iroh actually works.
 You should be able to write an interoperable implementation of Iroh from specs.
-Iroh is currently pre-1.0 sofware, and has no formalized specs.
+Iroh is currently pre-1.0 software, and has no formalized specs.

 ## These are not docs